๐Text-to-Speech (TTS) Fine-tuning

 Step 5: Save the fine-tuned model

-After training completes (or if you stop it mid-way when you feel itโs sufficient), save the model:
+After training completes (or if you stop it mid-way when you feel itโs sufficient), save the model.
+This ONLY saves the LoRA adapters, and not the full model.
+To save to 16bit or GGUF, scroll down!

 This saves the model weights (for LoRA, it might save only adapter weights if the base is not fully fine-tuned).
 If you used --push_model